mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 ```

 This code registers a root handler, and provides two more handlers
-that are not initially registerd anywhere.
+that are not initially registered anywhere.

 Here is how we can load the code:
 ```